 Aim 1: Characterize the effects of UV-mediated tissue disruption on clonal dynamics

-Rationale: UV exposure disrupts skin both as a mutagen, and by killing or damaging cells.
-Ecologically, we hypothesize that restoring and maintaining homeostasis will require exogenous tissue signaling for clades to cooperatively fill space left from lost cells and provide the steady supply of cells for areas of skin that would otherwise be left vacant from the loss of progenitor or basal cells.
+Rationale: UV exposure disrupts skin as a mutagen and by killing or damaging cells.
+Ecologically, we hypothesize that restoring and maintaining homeostasis will require exogenous tissue signaling for clades to cooperatively fill space left from lost cells and supply cells for skin that would otherwise be vacant from the loss of progenitor or basal cells.
 Some clades will need to proliferate more and form larger volumes.
-Therefore, in molecular genetic terms, we hypothesize that the scRNAseq data, as analyzed to reveal cellular (differentiation, proliferative) states, transcriptional states, and genetic subpopulations (CNV) will reveal some diversity of transcriptional states and genetic subpopulations, but that the largest clades will fail to show decreased differentiation, oncogenic and proliferative transcriptional programs and enrichment for mutations in genes related to cuSCC pathogenesis.
+For the molecular genetic, we hypothesize that the scRNAseq data, as analyzed to reveal cellular (differentiation, proliferative) states, transcriptional states, and genetic subpopulations (CNV) will reveal some diversity of transcriptional states and genetic subpopulations, but that the largest clades will fail to show decreased differentiation, oncogenic and proliferative transcriptional programs and enrichment for mutations in genes related to cuSCC pathogenesis.

-Approach: Based on these hypotheses, we expect that images in UV areas to show an initial decline in clade numbers, an increase in average clone size and an increase in the coefficient of variation in clade sizes, relative to non-UV areas.
+Approach: Based on these hypotheses, we expect images in UV areas to show an initial decline in clade numbers, an increase in average clone size and an increase in the coefficient of variation in clade sizes, relative to non-UV areas.
 There should be no change in compaction, and little to no increase in inter-digitation of adjacent clones.
-All treatments in Experiment 2 and the early application of tamoxifen in Experiment 1 should show these ecological effects in the months 1 and/or 2.
-The degree of tissue disruption can be measured through
+All treatments in Experiment 2 and the early application of tamoxifen in Experiment 1 should show these ecological effects in months 1 and/or 2.

-In Experiment 3, we expect the anti-inflammatory diclofenac, to be more effective than MEKi in dampening or preventing the ecological effects of UV in months 1 and 2 and to ultimately cause a greater decrease in the number of lesions observed.
-Importantly, we expect to see a balancing of clade sizes (with decreased variance) but importantly a more equitable distribution of cells undergoing apoptosis and proliferation (as assessed by cleaved caspase 3 and BrdU incorporation on sections) across multiple clades.
+In Experiment 3, we expect the anti-inflammatory diclofenac to be more effective than MEKi in dampening or preventing the ecological effects of UV in months 1 & 2, and to cause a decrease in the number of lesions observed.
+We expect to see a balancing of clade sizes (with decreased variance) but importantly a more equitable distribution of cells undergoing apoptosis and proliferation (as assessed by cleaved caspase 3 and BrdU incorporation on sections) across multiple clades.
 In contrast to control conditions, we expect diclofenac-treated epidermis and clades to exhibit transcriptional and mutational heterogeneity closer to baseline unexposed samples as compared to control-treated UV-exposed samples.

 In Experiment 4, we expect Notch1 inactivation to accelerate or amplify the effects of UV more so than Trp53 inactivation.
-In contrast to control conditions, we expect Notch1-inactivated epidermis and clades to exhibit transcriptional and mutational heterogeneity, including enrichment for driver mutations or oncogenic signatures that should correlate with clade size.
-Within-mouse comparisons (Fig. 8) will enable sampling of different clade sizes to test this definitively.
+In contrast to control conditions, we expect Notch1-inactivated clades to exhibit transcriptional and mutational heterogeneity, including enrichment for driver mutations or oncogenic signatures that should correlate with clade size.
+Within-mouse comparisons (Fig. 8) of different clade sizes permits a definitive test.

-Evolutionarily, we hypothesize that UV exposure during the first one or two months will create diverse but non-specific mutations spread across different clades somewhat independent of their size.
-The transcriptional and mutational heterogeneity (relative to non-UV samples) as seen in the single cell sequencing may include driver mutations or oncogenic signatures, but these will weakly correlate (or not at all) with clade sizes.
-This heterogeneity should increase somewhat from month one to two but not linearly due to apoptosis and gene repair eliminating some mutations.
-These effects should manifest from all treatments in Experiment 2 and the early application of tamoxifen in Experiment 1.
-In Experiment 3, we expect neither chemical disturbance to alter these effects of UV.
-In Experiment 4, both Notch1 and Trp53 inactivation may retard the elimination of damaging mutations, and so they may slightly or moderately amplify the evolutionary effects of UV during months 1 & 2.

 Aim 2: Characterize the clonal dynamics of cancer initiation